to be powerful

 Back in those early days, we were all answering the phones, doing the consultations, and running the lasers.
 It was exhausting, but it allowed me to interact with so many new friends.
 I got a front–row seat to learn all about our clients’ lives.
 I met recently divorced women who were getting back into the dating scene.
 I met professional women facing the challenges of growing their career.
 I met stay-at-home moms that loved their children but were searching for something that could be just their “thing.”
 I met really confident women with huge personalities who didn’t even hesitate to get those lips bigger, thank you very much!
 I met teenage girls that always wore their hair down because of the acne scars on their cheeks.
 I met athletes that needed a simpler routine to help them get that extra edge.

 What I learned from all of these interactions is that every person has a unique story and reason for coming to Elase.
 Some needed confidence, some needed convenience, and some just needed an afternoon surrounded by positivity and encouragement.
 I also learned that when we are given the opportunity to eliminate an obstacle and a little bit of encouragement, we can become incredibly powerful and strong.
-I realized that Elase could play a very important role in thousands of lives if we would keep our focus on one thing — empowering our community.
+I realized that Elase could play a very important role in thousands of lives if we kept our focus on one thing — empowering our community.

 Eventually, I was able to confidently answer all of the questions I asked myself in our early years.
 Yes, all of the sacrifices are worth it because Elase is a company that can have an impact.
 Yes, it is okay to be part of the beauty industry because we can help eliminate the idea that there is a single standard of beauty.
 Yes, I am okay telling women that there is an opportunity for change because change can be the catalyst that makes life that much more amazing.
 Yes, we can create a community that doesn’t compare and judge but that supports and uplifts.
 And yes, we can build a company that provides career opportunities for hundreds of women that are also moms, wives, volunteers, friends, and all the other things women do.